nmudd-cms/project-pateo/README.md

 ## Features

+* provides a simple framework for moving legislation from Projet Pateō to Congress
 * add, edit and comment on legislation (or bills) using Github
 * view, filter and sort bills (including actual bills already in Congress)
 * vote on bills